F3real/F3real.github.io/content/retsystems_the_heist.md

 0x400989:  retn
 ~~~

-This is simple function calling `strlen` and checking if length is 10.
+This is a simple function calling `strlen` and checking if the length is 10.

 If we look at register values during `strtoul` calls we see that `qword [rbp-0x20]` is `seed` and that `qword [rbp-0x18]` is our input.
 Both get converted from string to 32 bit int.